 How to restore a domain

-- Sign in to Google Domains.
+- On your computer, sign in to Google Domains.

-- Proceed with payment.
+- Continue with the payment.